 - Mental anguish.

 If a family member died in a rollover accident, you may be able to pursue a wrongful death claim.
 Punitive damages may also be available in exceptional cases in order to punish and deter certain types of conduct which leads to rollover crashes.

 Contact a Houston Rollover Accident Attorney Today

 The rollover car accident attorneys at Fleming Law have decades of experience with helping crash victims all around Houston.
-Attorney Michael P. Fleming and his top-notch legal team are dedicated to protecting your rights and pursuing all compensation that you are entitled to receive.
+The attorneys at Fleming Law are dedicated to protecting your rights and pursuing all compensation that you are entitled to receive.
 To schedule a free, no-obligation consultation with our experienced attorneys, contact us today.